kawaii/p6-rose/README.md

 #### What library does Rose use?

 Rose uses the experimental and unfinished Perl 6 [`API::Discord`](https://github.com/shuppet/p6-api-discord) library.

+#### What is `API::Discord`?

+[`API::Discord`](https://github.com/shuppet/p6-api-discord) is a free and open source Discord API wrapper written in Perl 6 by [Shuppet Laboratories](https://github.com/shuppet).

+At the time of writing this document, the library is unfinished and only features a fraction of the full Discord API specification.
+Due to this setback we were not able to implement all of the features we wanted, although it did enable us to fix a number of existing bugs in the library.

+There are dangers of using such a prototype component in any project, but I think that Rose is a good example of what people can achieve in the space of a few evenings - hacking away in true open source spirit.

 #### Perspective API?
 Why don't you use Tensorflow's toxicity model?